Arturo Benedetti Michelangeli (1920-1995)

 Michelangeli, at 69, has always shunned publicity and dissertations on what he has already expressed unmistakably in his playing; But this time the occasion was worth breaking the rules, because it's been exactly a year since the aneurysm that struck him in a life-threatening way in Bordeaux.
 Now he's looking at a bouquet of flowers he received from France, containing a candle: "I've turned one," he says, smiling, a year of a new life, marked by a rapid recovery and the first concert after the illness, held in Bremen last June and recorded live on the recently released compact disc.
 Deutsche Grammophon president Andreas Holschneider presents the first copy to the pianist, who, thanking him, says simply, into a German radio microphone that appeared among the crowd: "I think we did a good job."

 A series of questions arises.
-The first concerns the growing spread of pirated records, that is, makeshift recordings, often unbeknownst to the performers, which twenty years after the event can be released in some countries without the authorization of the first interested party; in the Michelangeli case, this has led to outright fakes, labels with his name on bogus content ("They make me look good").
+The first concerns the growing spread of pirated records, that is, makeshift recordings, often unbeknownst to the performers, which twenty years after the event can be released in some countries without the authorization of the first interested party; in Michelangeli's case, this has led to outright fakes, labels with his name on bogus content ("I make them look good").
 Other questions follow, in which Michelangeli stands out for the objective brevity of his answers...

-He talks again about Camillo Togni's cadenza for the Concerto K. 503, included on the album: "Something from when we were kids [Togni is from Brescia, like Michelangelo—Editor's note:], but it still has value for me, and I've remained fond of it."
+He talks again about Camillo Togni's cadenza for the Concerto K. 503, included on the album: "Something from when we were kids [Togni is from Brescia, as is Michelangeli], but it still has value for me, and I've remained fond of it."

 (La Stampa 1.11.89)

-After the recordings of Mozart’s concertos, Michelangeli will return to concert life completely, planning to perform in Bordeaux, Paris, London, among others, and during a small celebration organized for the release of a new CD with Mozart’s concertos in D minor K 466 and C major K 503 117 he declares: “I am returning to my duty, music” and further that “I dedicate the rest of my life to Mozart”, but he will not abandon his “eternal loves, Beethoven, Liszt and Grieg.”
+After the recordings of Mozart’s concertos, Michelangeli returned to concert life completely, - at lest as he understood it - planning to perform in Bordeaux, Paris, London, among others, and during a small celebration organised for the release of a new CD with Mozart’s concertos in D minor K 466 and C major K 503 117 he declared: “I am returning to my duty, music”, and further that “I dedicate the rest of my life to Mozart”, but he will not abandon his “eternal loves, Beethoven, Liszt and Grieg.”

 10 May, 1990: Barbican Hall, London, England